Two Years After Quitting My Job, I Found Myself Building in Canada

 For individuals, this may be a rare window to build.

-The difference is that this time, I am not just trying to win inside rules someone else wrote.
+The difference is that this time, I am not trying to win inside rules someone else wrote.
 I am creating something that belongs to me.

 Blog post image

-Overall, Joe Speaking lives up to its name.
+All in all, Joe Speaking lives up to its name.
 It is a product with a very personal character and a strong sense of idealism.

 10. Entrepreneurship?